 For example, the words refuse and refuse.
 If it’s heard as REH-fyuz, then we’re talking about garbage (noun), but if it’s heard as reh-FYUZ, then it means saying “no” or declining something (verb).

 These two words are called heteronyms—they have the same spelling but different pronunciations.
 In this case, they differ only in syllable stress, but it’s enough to change the meaning completely.

 The key here is to listen carefully to how words are used.
 Break them down when practicing them until you’re comfortable enough to use them in conversation.

 The best way to speak English like a native is to actually speak with one.
 Whenever you’re in class or taking a walk in the park, make sure that you’re only speaking English.

 While these are helpful and will tell you what you need to know, studying the International Phonetic Alphabet (IPA) will tell you exactly how to pronounce words.
-This is going to be challenging but once you master IPA no English word will be too difficult.
+This is going to be challenging but once you master IPA, no English word will be too difficult.
 You can also check out this vowel pronunciation guide for detailed explanations about each vowel sound.

 10. Slow Is Smooth, Smooth Is Fast

 It’s easy to get excited and start speaking quickly once you learn how a word is pronounced, but the best thing to do is to be patient and keep practicing that word slowly until you can say it perfectly.
 Your friends and teachers understand this, so don’t worry about sounding funny or speaking too slowly.